LukeA-17/fall-software-engineering-project/Documentation/SRS/Matthew SRS.md

 Identify user types and their needs.
 *Tip: Use personas and user journey maps.*

 CTMA users are expected to be students, professionals, teams, and individuals.
-Because this is a large scope of potential users, CTMA needs to be flexible to accomodate their different needs.
+Because this is a large scope of potential users, CTMA needs to be flexible to accommodate their different needs.
 Students might have a higher need for due dates, because homework and exam deadlines are inflexible.
 Professionals might need a greater degree of shareability of files to coordinate with others.
-Individuals might be more reliant on seperating tasks by category so that they can seperate their personal life from their professional life.
+Individuals might be more reliant on separating tasks by category so that they can separate their personal life from their professional life.

 ### 2.4 Operating Environment